Bharukhera: Employment

 Most of the people in this village are agricultural farmers who grow cotton as the main cash crop.

 Education

 There is a Govt.
 Middle school for the children of the village and nearby area.

+There is Savitri Bai Phule Library which was established in the year 2019.
+It was inaugurated by the then Deputy Commissioner Shri Ashok Ji Garg.
+It is a public library which provides free education to children.